Mohammed-Yousuf-git/FETAL-HEALTH-STATE-PREDICTION-using-ML-DEEPLEARNING/README.md

-💡 Future Enhancements
+## 💡 Future Enhancements
 ✅ SHAP explainability for real-time feedback

 📤 Deploy via Streamlit Cloud

 📲 Mobile-friendly UI

-📜 License
+## 📜 License
 MIT License.
 Use freely and cite if helpful.

----
+### 🙋‍♂️ Author
+ Mohammed Yousuf
+AI Engineering Student | Passionate about Machine Learning, Computer Vision, and Real-World Applications 🚀 Feel free to reach out or contribute!
+### 📄 License
+This project is licensed under the MIT License.
+### 🌟 Star this repository
+If you found this helpful, give it a ⭐ on GitHub!